henryouly/filerun-alpine/README.md

 [FileRun](https://github.com/filerun) is a self-hosted Google Drive/Photos/Music alternative.
 It's a full-features web based file manager with exceptionally well-polished user interface.

 I was looking for a docker image to run on my ODroid HC2 NAS for the choice of web file manager.
 FileRun's [official documentation](https://docs.filerun.com/docker-arm) requires downloading a 800M+ [PHP image](https://hub.docker.com/r/afian/filerun) based on Apache (what?) and a 300M+ MariaDB image.
-I don't want to spend 1GB space on just a simple file manager.
-So I decide to build my own.
+I don't want to spend 1GB space on just a simple file manager ([filebrowser](https://hub.docker.com/r/filebrowser/filebrowser) is only 30 MB.
+So I decide to build my own stack.

 Features
 -----